amrsolutions/vatp-api-docs/en/README.md

 ### 📚 Additional Resources
 - [**Changelog**](./CHANGELOG.md) - Version history and release notes
 - [**Documentation Guide**](./DOCUMENTATION_GUIDE.md) - How to contribute to documentation

-## 🔑 Key Features

-- ✅ Import and upload invoices to e-taxes.gov.az
-- ✅ Electronic signature support
-- ✅ Retrieve qaime numbers and invoice data
-- ✅ Download invoices from online system
-- ✅ Advanced filtering by status and invoice type (v8.0)
-- ✅ Delete draft and pending invoices
-- ✅ Token-based authentication with 2FA renewal
-- ✅ Support for 18% VAT and simplified taxation

 ## 📡 Available Endpoints